 Having recently returned to San Diego, Devin has performed with the San Diego Symphony, the San Diego Opera, the La Jolla Symphony, and other orchestras in town.
 He has played with numerous chamber ensembles, pit orchestras, brass quartets, and quintets throughout San Diego.
 Beyond performing, Devin believes it is vital to spread the joy of music through teaching and mentoring.
 His enthusiasm for music and his empathy for his students have enabled them to win top positions and accomplish their dreams.
 Devin teaches all instruments of the brass family.

-Mark Margolies, Wind: Mark Margolies worked for over twenty years as a freelance musician in the Boston area.
+Mark Margolies, Woodwinds: Mark Margolies worked for over twenty years as a freelance musician in the Boston area.
 He could regularly be found playing clarinet, E flat and bass clarinets in orchestras and chamber ensembles throughout New England, as well as saxophones, flute, oboe and bassoon in theater pits, klezmer ensembles and other groups.
 A champion of new music, Mark has many premiers to his credit including Julian Wachner’s Clarinet Concerto which was written for him and commissioned by the Quincy Symphony Orchestra.
 He has been a participant in every Warebrook Contemporary Music Festival since 1991, where he worked with such composers as Martin Boykan, Milton Babbitt, Marjorie Merryman, Andrew Imbrie, Bernard Rands, Sara Doncaster and many others.
 He has recorded for the Albany, ARSIS Audio and Denouement Record labels.
 He taught clarinet and coached chamber music at Boston College from 1995 - 2008 and was woodwind teacher and ensemble coach at Brookline Music School since 1989.
 In October of 2008, Mark moved to the San Diego area where he teaches and works as a freelance woodwind player.
 He performs regularly at The Old Globe Theatre, The San Diego Civic Theater, San Diego Symphony, The Lawrence Welk Theater, La Jolla Playhouse, San Diego Lyric Opera, San Diego Clarinet Society, and other venues around Southern California.
 He is a member of The San Diego Clarinet Quintet, JAMB, and The Windsong Consort, a mixed chamber music group based in Temecula.
 He holds degrees in Music and Communication from Boston University.

 Previous coaches for IM include: